Nicolas Roeg: Legacy and honours

 Roeg's cinematic work was showcased at the Riverside Studios from 12–14 September 2008.
 He introduced the retrospective with Miranda Richardson, who starred in Puffball.
 The programme included Bad Timing, Far from the Madding Crowd, The Man Who Fell to Earth, The Witches, Eureka, Don't Look Now and Insignificance.
 The London Film Academy organised this event for Roeg in honour of his patronage of the school.

 In 1994, he was awarded a British Film Institute Fellowship.
 In the 1996 New Year Honours, Roeg was made a Commander of the Order of the British Empire.

 Personal life and death

 From 1957 to 1977, Roeg was married to English actress Susan Stephen.
 They had four sons: Waldo, Nico, Sholto and (film producer) Luc Roeg.
 Luc appeared as an actor, as Lucien John, in Walkabout, Roeg's first film as solo director.
 In 1982, Roeg married American actress Theresa Russell and they had two sons: Maximillian (an actor) and Statten Roeg.
 They later divorced.
-Roeg was then married to Harriet Harper from 2005 until his death, from dementia, on 23 November 2018, at a nursing home in Ladbroke Grove, London.
+Roeg was then married to Harriet Harper from 2005 until his death.

+Roeg died from dementia, on 23 November 2018, at a nursing home in Ladbroke Grove, London at the age of 90.

 Actor Donald Sutherland (who named one of his sons after Roeg) described Roeg as a "fearless visionary".
 Filmmaker Duncan Jones, the son of David Bowie, who starred in The Man Who Fell to Earth (1976), also paid tribute to Roeg, calling him a "great storyteller" and "inimitable".